mattfeltonma/azure-demo-labs-tf/labs/hub-and-spoke-nva/README.md

 A sample config file for frr can be found [here](../../sample-configs/frr.conf).
 When defining the routes to advertise, ensure these routes have been added to the vrf's route table.
 This can be done using the syntax below.

+On all virtual machines, SSH is configured for port 2222.

 `ip route add table 10 YOUR_CIDR via INTERNAL_NIC_GATEWAY`

 The lab that is deployed is pictured below.